 What is diarrhea?

-Diarrhea describes bowel movements (stool) that are loose and watery.
+Diarrhea is bowel movements (stool) that are loose and watery.
 Diarrhea is a common condition and is usually not serious.
 Many people will have diarrhea once or twice a year.
-It typically lasts two to three days and can be treated with over-the-counter medicines.
+It usually lasts two to three days and can be treated with over-the-counter medicines.

-Some cases require medical attention because diarrhea can quickly deplete the body's supply of water and salts that tissues need to function.
-The very young, old, and sick may have difficulty replacing these lost fluids.
-Diarrhea that lasts for several weeks or contains blood may indicate a serious illness.
-In these cases, you should contact your health care provider.
+Some cases need medical attention because diarrhea can quickly eliminate water and salts that the body needs to function.
+Very young, very old, and very sick people may have difficulty replacing these lost fluids.
+Diarrhea that lasts for several weeks or contains blood may mean that you have a serious illness.
+In these cases, you should contact your healthcare provider.

 What are the symptoms of diarrhea?

 The symptoms of mild diarrhea include:

 - Bloating or cramps in the abdomen

 - A strong need to have a bowel movement

 - In some cases, nausea (upset stomach) and vomiting